-In August 2013, the U.S. Food and Drug Administration (FDA) finalized regulations that would define the term "gluten-free" so that food product manufacturers could use the term when their products contained less than 20 parts per million of gluten.
+In August 2013, the U.S. Food and Drug Administration (FDA) finalized regulations that would define the term "gluten-free" so that food product manufacturers could use the term when their products contained less than 20 parts per million of gluten, or ppm.

 Gluten-Free Food Labeling Voluntary

 Manufacturers are not be required to place a gluten-free label on a food product, even if it met the FDA's "gluten-free" standards.
 Therefore, companies that provide gluten-free labeling on products are doing so to court business from people with celiac disease and non-celiac gluten sensitivity.

 The FDA reported in mid-2013 that the vast majority of manufacturers who label products "gluten-free" adhere to the 20ppm standard.
 In addition, some manufacturers, especially specialty gluten-free product makers, adhere to stricter standards as part of a gluten-free certification program.

 Australia, New Zealand Offer Strictest Gluten-Free Labeling Standards

 Gluten-free labeling standards differ from country to country.